rwpeterson/tagger/tagtools/doc/format.md

 high-reliability applications in the modern Web.

-Recent preference seems to point towards the "zero-copy" formats, over the older Protocol Buffers (Protobufs).
+Recent preference seems to point towards the "zero-copy" formats, over the older Protocol Buffers ("Protobufs").
 Google's Protobufs have an in-memory representation of the message that is different than the on-the-wire representation, so the message must be parsed on each end, with a small performance penalty.
 As the parsers must also be generated for each protocol you specify, the generated code can be quite large.

 Of the zero-copy formats, Cap'n Proto is the oldest.
-The author wrote Protobuf v2 at Google before leaving to design his own format;
-the company was acquired by Cloudflare, who maintains Cap'n Proto and uses it internally.
+The author wrote Protobuf v2 at Google before leaving to design his own format at a startup he founded; the company was acquired by Cloudflare, who maintains Cap'n Proto and uses it internally.
 Flatbuffers are a newer format from Google, similar to Cap'n Proto in design, with an original application to game programming.
 Finally, SBE is a financial industry standard with an emphasis on raw speed and reliability, e.g. in high-frequency trading.

 The upside of these formats is that a schema file both documents and defines the format for you, generates code to interface with it (including